AwesomeVisa/awesome-immigration/jobseeker.md

 #### [Job Seeker Visa](https://vistos.mne.gov.pt/en/national-visas/necessary-documentation/job-seeker-visa)

-- Intro: The job seeker visa entitles its holder to enter and remain only in Portugal for the purpose of looking for job; authorizes him/her to carry out a subordinated work activity, until the visa expires or until the residence permit is granted.
+- Intro: Waiting for the necessary regulation of Article 57-A of the Foreigners' Law.
 - Length of Stay: 120 days

 ### Singapore